roleoroleo/onvif_simple_server/README.md

 - Synology Surveillance Station (DSM 6.x and 7.x)
 - Onvifer (Android)

-If you test it with other clients or NVR, please let me know opening a issue.
+If you test it with other clients or NVR, please let me know opening a issue or a pull request.

-Below a list of the implemented functions, all other functions returns a generic soap fault.
+Below a list of the implemented functions, all other functions return a generic soap fault.

 **Device**
 ```